Part 2: material change of circumstances inclucing mode or category

 9.2.4 Changes in level of trade or business on non-mineral hereditaments are not MCCs as such.
 Where there are physical changes to hereditaments which result in changes to the level of trade or business then, to this extent only, changes in trade can be taken into account, e.g. it is likely an extension to a restaurant or the building of a competing shopping centre at the other end of the high street would have affected the level of trade had the physical changes occurred prior to the AVD.

-cc) the quantity of refuse or waste material which is brought onto and permanently deposited on the hereditament,
+9.3 (c) the quantity of minerals or other substances in or extracted from the hereditament, [(cc) the quantity of refuse or waste material which is brought onto and permanently deposited on the hereditament,]

 9.3.1 Mineral hereditaments are treated differently from other classes of hereditament.
 Changes to the quantity of minerals extracted from a mine or quarry or waste deposited in a waste tip are MCCs by virtue of the definition above.
 This allows the annual revision of mineral assessments depending on previous year’s extraction or deposit.
 Prior to 1990 a similar provision existed for public houses.